mathianasj/django-multitenant-backend/README.rst

 that Tenant model.

 django-simple-multitenant helps reduce the amount of boilerplate code you need to make your models tenant-aware.

-Note: I did not create this, I just happen to the oldest fork alive...

 How to use
 ==========